Connor Dewar: Professional

 Dewar concluded his major junior career by signing a three-year, entry-level contract with the Wild on March 5, 2019.
-He subsequently joined the Wild's American Hockey League (AHL) affiliate, the Iowa Wild for the remainder of the season.
-Dewar recorded his first professional goal and assist in a 4–3 loss to the Chicago Wolves on November 17, 2019.
-He finished his rookie season with 19 points, six goals and 13 assists, through 52 games.
-Dewar switched his jersey number from 52 to 26 for the 2022-23 season.
+He subsequently joined Minnesota's American Hockey League (AHL) affiliate, the Iowa Wild, for the remainder of the season.
+Dewar recorded his first professional goal and assist in a 4–3 loss to the Chicago Wolves on November 17.
+He finished his AHL rookie season with 19 points, six goals and 13 assists, through 52 games.

+Dewar played his first NHL game on October 28, 2021, in the Wild's 4–1 loss to the Seattle Kraken.
+He would register his first NHL point, an assist, in a 3–2 win over the Boston Bruins on January 6, 2022, and score his first NHL goal 18 days later in an 8–2 win against the Montreal Canadiens.

+On March 8, 2024, the Wild traded Dewar to the Toronto Maple Leafs in exchange for Dmitri Ovchinnikov and a 2026 fourth-round pick.
+Dewar scored his first goal for the Leafs on March 28, 2024, against the Washington Capitals.